 If you don´t have the Finnish Identity Number you cannot enrol online.
 In that case you can enrol in the office at Kaskenkatu 5, 2nd floor.

 By enrolling for a course you agree to pay the course fee.

 Notice!
 If you enrol for a course but do not attend and do not cancel your enrolment in the office by the second lesson, or when a short course in question, three weekdays before the course starts, the whole course fee will be charged.
 The invoice is valid for recovery proceedings.

 Enrolments to starting 21th of November 2017 at Kaskenkatu 5, 2nd floor.

 Please, read the instructions carefully before attempting to enroll.

 Kunnan Taitoa Oy invoices the course fees.
 The invoices can be paid in the bank or in the Cash Services Centre of the city of Turku (Puolalankatu 5).
 The course fee will be refunded to the student only if the course is cancelled.
 If more than 1/3 of the course´s lessons are cancelled a part of the course fee can be refunded.

 Students buy their own course books and other materials.
 If the course fee contains a material fee it is mentioned in the course description.

-The Turku Adult Education Centre doesn´t provide insurance coverage for their students.
+The Finnish Adult Education Center of Turku doesn´t provide insurance coverage for their students.
 The students have to take care of their own insurance coverage in case of possible accidents in the study groups.

 Cancellation of a lesson